 My favourite way of buying cameras is finding them on flea markets.
 I found there both Olympus Trip 35, the Olympus XA 2 and the XA (and all of them for less than 35 € each).
 Although the “Olympus section” of my collection was founded on the Pen cameras, those four flea market foundlings and finally my wife’s 35 RC made me an Olympus fan.
 I love the rather reduced due to design, the excellent lenses and the easy handling.
-Maybe this Olympus should be the one which could be “completed”, with only the SP, the PEN F and the OM-1 missing from my wish list…
+I love the rather reduced due to design, the excellent lenses and the easy handling.
+Should this incomplete Olympus section of my collection with only the SP, the PEN F and the OM-1 missing from my wish list be the one which could be completed?

 Literally from the first place she went, she sent these messages: